redhat-na-ssa/3scale-okta-rest-adapter/README.md

 Okta's management API is very unclear on scope grants to applications.
-On the one hand, it seems like the intent is for generalized scopes to be configured at the Authorization Server level, but on the other, almost all the default scopes specific to managing aspects of Okta configuration.
+On the one hand, it seems like the intent is for generalized scopes to be configured at the Authorization Server level, but on the other, almost all the default scopes are specific to managing aspects of Okta configuration.

 In addition, the API for interacting with scopes seems very immature.
+For
-For example, to grant a scope to an application, the request must include both `issuer` and `scopeId` -- however these are misleading labels.
-The `issuer` is not the Authorization Server's issuer value; instead it is the general organization URL for the whole Okta environment.
-Similarly, the `scopeId` value is actually the scope name.
+example: to grant a scope to an application, the request must include both `issuer` and `scopeId` -- however these are misleading labels.
+The `issuer` is not the Authorization Server's issuer value; instead, it is the general organization URL for the whole Okta environment.
+Similarly, the key `scopeId` is actually to be set with a value of the scope name and not the scope's ID.

-Beyond the misleading labeling, Okta rejects scope grants with very little detail for the reason: it states only "scopeId is invalid".
+Beyond the misleading labeling, Okta rejects scope grants with very little detail for the reason: it states only `scopeId: 'scopeId' is invalid`.
 This makes setting scopes for Service app types (`client_credentials`) almost impossible.

 Instead of setting scopes programmatically, it is easier to just define a scope on the Okta Authorization Server and set it as a "default" scope.
 Then clients